-The China flag is now something you see a lot!
+The flag of China, or Chinese flag is now something you see a lot!
 With the the rise of Socialist China we now see the Chinese flag waved proudly from sporting events to military parades.
 But what is the story with the China flag?
 And What does it represent?
 YPT went all out on a China flags marathon!

 China’s flag is also red, with one large star flanked by four smaller stars in the top left corner.

 The China flag came relatively late to the world of vexillography.
 China had long been an empire which could manage the overthrow of emperors and dynasties, and even foreign invasion (by the Mongols who established the Yuan dynasty and the Manchus who established the Qing) without much disruption.
-They were used to being the centre of the world, with the emperor as the representative of ‘the heavens’ on earth, the most important man in the universe.
+They were used to being the centre of the world, with the emperor as the representative of ‘the heavens’ on earth, the most important man in the universe as it were and this is represented in the original kinda flag of China.

 True, they had all sorts of emblems and flags, but no national flag, because there was no ‘nation’ as a defined entity relative to other nations.
 China was an entire civilisation.
 A way of life.